MarioLegenda/blue-dot/README.md

     ));

 Callable has a *run()* method that **BlueDot** executes.
-Poupuose of callable is to group many scenarios or simple statement together.
+Poupuose of callable is to group many scenarios or simple statements together.
 The return value of a callable is anything that *run()* method returns but encapsulated in a Promise.
 More on promises later.

+## 8. Statement builder